cabforum/smime/SBR.md

 The CA and the Applicant MAY enter into a written agreement, signed by the Contract Signer on behalf of the Applicant, whereby, for a specified term, the Applicant expressly authorizes one or more Certificate Approver(s) designated in such agreement to exercise Authority with respect to each future Certificate Request submitted on behalf of the Applicant and properly authenticated as originating with, or otherwise being approved by, such Certificate Approver(s).

-Such an agreement MUST provide that the Applicant shall be obligated under the Subscriber Agreement for all Certificates issued at the request of, or approved by, such Certificate Approver(s) until such Authority is revoked, and MUST include mutually agreed-upon provisions for:
+Such an agreement MUST provide that the Applicant SHALL be obligated under the Subscriber Agreement for all Certificates issued at the request of, or approved by, such Certificate Approver(s) until such Authority is revoked, and MUST include mutually agreed-upon provisions for:

    i. authenticating the Certificate Approver when Certificate Requests are approved, ii. periodic re-confirmation of the Authority of the Certificate Approver,